Keeping Dependencies Up to Date: How Beta Systems Secures the Software Supply Chain

 • Software Bill of Materials (SBOMs) as input from cdxgen and DejaCode in CycloneDX format

-• Monitors systematically dependencies in released software through OWASP Dependency Track
+• Systematic monitoring of dependencies in released software through OWASP Dependency Track

 • Automatically creates tickets for identified CVEs